WTVD

 WTVD (channel 11) is a television station licensed to Durham, North Carolina, United States, serving the Research Triangle area.
-Owned and operated by the ABC television network through its ABC Owned Television Stations division, it maintains studios on Liberty Street in downtown Durham, with news bureaus in Raleigh, Chapel Hill and Fayetteville.
+Owned and operated by the ABC television network through its ABC Owned Television Stations division, it maintains studios on Liberty Street in downtown Durham, with news bureaus in Raleigh and Fayetteville.
 The station's transmitter is located in Auburn, North Carolina.
-On-air branding uses ABC 11 as a station identifier, with the call sign taking a secondary role.